cs-uob/COMS20012/docs/exercises/Revision_MCQ.md

 |Fault?	|*	|*	|*	|	|	|*	|*	|*	||	|	|*|	||

-e)	None of the above
+-e.
+None of the above